|

 The

-and Adur World Oceans Day 2012 will take place
+twelfth Adur World Oceans Day 2012 took place

 in the marquee on